streamlit/docs/content/develop/api-reference/command-line/run.md

 ### Arguments

 `<entrypoint file>`: The path to your entrypoint file for your Streamlit app.
-In a multipgae app with `st.navigation`, your entrypoint file acts as a router between your pages.
-Otherwise, your engtypoint file is your app's homepage.
+In a multipage app with `st.navigation`, your entrypoint file acts as a router between your pages.
+Otherwise, your entrypoint file is your app's homepage.

 ### Options